stacks-network/docs/_org/tokenholders.md

 # Information for current token holders

-The information on this page is intended for current Stacks token holders who took part in Blockstack's original coin offering in 2017.
+The information on this page is intended for current Stacks token holders who took part in Blockstack's token sale in 2017.

 * TOC
 {:toc}